 It does not recognise the value customers place on the product or service.
 What if you have a really hot product or service.
 Wouldn’t it be foolish to ignore this when setting prices?
 The price of a beer would be almost the same in a dive bar as in the Ritz – or the price of a business class seat on a flight would only be slightly higher than an economy seat (see blog on revenue management)

-It gives customers an ability to push your prices down.
-What if your clients in a B2B environment know that you are applying say a 50% markup when their business only achieves 25% margins?
+It gives customers the ability to push your prices down.
+What if your clients in a B2B environment know that you are applying to say a 50% markup when their business only achieves 25% margins?
 They are likely going to use this to negotiate a price decrease.

 See our blog on what is pricing.

 A big flaw with a strict full cost pricing is it destroys value.
 This is because an input price based approach leaves margin on the table.
 You will be effectively underselling your commercial strategy.
-It is harder to re-price existing products once a price is known.
+Re-pricing existing products once a price known.
 Make sure you get it right first.